Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Italy may be more famous for its wines and meats, but it also churns out some award-winning beers.
 Case in point: Baladin’s Espirit de Noel.
 This beer is one of a kind.
 With a dizzying 40% ABV and a chocolate-covered aftertaste, you will feel like you are drinking your dessert instead of a beer.
 No wonder Baladin markets it as “spirit” instead of beer.

 Espirit de Noel was bottled in 2011 and comes in a wine bottle.
-It gives off a faint amber color, so don’t be shocked if some people think you’re pouring them a class of pinot grigio.
+It gives off a faint amber color, so don’t be shocked if some people think you’re pouring them a glass of pinot grigio.
 Served it chilled to taste the complete flavor profile.

 Baladin has some amazing history, too.
 Originating in 1996 as a brewpub in the small village of Piozzo, but Teo Muzzo, the founder, moved the brewery several times to accommodate for the business’ growing popularity.